-Apple, for its part, had been considering some version of the iPhone for a long time before it actually debuted the first handset in 2007.
-On December 14, 1999, Apple acquired the domain name www.iphone.org, prompting years of speculation that Apple was considering building a cellphone.
+Apple, for its part, had been considering some version of the iPhone for a long time before debuting its first handset in 2007.
+In fact, Apple acquired the domain name www.iphone.org on December 14, 1999, prompting years of speculation that Cupertino was considering building a cellphone.

-If there was any other name Apple could have gone with, that ended when the iMac G3, iBook, iPod and iTunes Store became back-to-back hits.
+If there was any other name Apple could have gone with, that ended when the iMac G3, the iBook, the iPod and the iTunes Store became back-to-back hits.
 From Apple’s perspective, the “i” prefix was as recognizable as any other brand it owned.

-What happened next was audacious.
+What happened next was audacious, though.
 Knowing that Cisco owned the trademark, Apple nonetheless went ahead and introduced the iPhone in January 2007.
 The following day, Cisco filed suit against Apple.
 As Adam Lashinsky revealed in his book Inside Apple:

 Did you ever see one of InfoGear’s original iPhones?
 Do you remember the “internet appliances” of the 1990s?
 Leave your recollections below.